jamontg/Rs_Reco/README.md

  Ratio_response_models.R
  	R code to reproduce and create figures of Rs/Reco ratios response models to Ts, SWC, AirT, Rain_avg, Rain_sum, and Tair_Ts.

- Rs_during_rainfall.R
- 	R code to observe and statisically test the differences in daily Rs values before and during rainfall events during the wet and dry season.

   Rs_diurnal_response_models.R
   	R code to reproduce and create figures of diurnal Rs response to Ts for each month (except September).

 2. Relationship between files, if important:
    	The annual averages and coefficient of variance for the three replicates of each microsite were calculated with the files Rs_Ts_SWC_daily.csv and Rs_Ts_SWC_annual_means.R.
 	5-day averages of Rs and Reco (Rs_Reco_5day.csv) were used to create Rs and Rs/Reco ratios response models to environmental variables (Rs_response_models.R and Ratio_response_models.R).
-   	Differences in daily Rs before and during rainfall were observed and analyzed with files Rs_during_rainfall.csv and Rs_during_rainfall.R.
    	Diurnal relationships between Rs and Ts for each month were analyzed with the files Rs_Ts_SWC_diurnal.csv and Rs_diurnal_response_models.R.